Open Science Policies - Open Access Policy

 In cases where the article is published in an open access journal or platform.

-In these cases, payment of a publication fee, commonly known as Article Processing Charge (APC), may be required.
-This price may be considered an eligible expense under the FCT financing instrument.
+In these cases, payment of a publication fee, commonly known as an Article Processing Charge (APC), may be required.
+This fee may be considered an eligible expense under the FCT funding instrument.

 -